 A single call is made from the web page or application to a server, which then continues making calls server-side to all integrated demand sources.
 The “wrapper” sends all bids and prices back to the publisher, so pricing is transparent.
 This is especially great for mobile, where high bandwidth is necessary to sustain the connection and ensure the ads are properly delivered.
-This is different compared to a client-side call, where all calls are being made from the users browser, which in most cases take slightly longer.
+This is different compared to a client-side call, where all calls are being made from the user's browser, which in most cases takes slightly longer.

 - Prebid server

 - Prebid Mobile

 Where the latter three are extensions on the core Prebid server.

 What are the advantages of server-side header bidding through a solution like the Relevant Yield HB Manager?